 Periodically, the Society has issued facsimile reproductions of hard-to-find, out-of-print booklets, paperbound.
 We offer the following for sale at $5.00 each:

-- Kirkwood, Story of a Neighborhood Account from several sources of a distinguished section of Camden.
+- Kirkwood, Story of a Neighborhood An account from several sources of a distinguished section of Camden. $5.00

 - A Legend, Agnes of Glasgow A romantic tale that grew into legend from lore of local Revolutionary days. out of stock

-- A Descriptive Sketch of Camden, S. C. 48 pages of historical sketches and advertising in 1888. out of print
+- A Descriptive Sketch of Camden, S. C. 48 pages of historical sketches and advertising in 1888. out of stock

-CHECK with us on regarding historical titles (or vintage books) written and printed by others and gifted to the Society for its benefit.
+Historical titles (or vintage books) written and printed by other, with copies gifted to the Society for its benefit.
+Inquire regarding current prices.
 Currently these include:

 *** Camden Ghosts and Legends, by Rachel Montgomery

 Other Camden Locations That Sell Our Publications on site: The Camden Archives & Museum, Historic Camden gift shop, and various antique and book stores, including Books on Broad.
 [2020–Please see note above]